Ear Infections in Babies: Causes, Symptoms, and Treatments - Baby Chick

 • Not hearing well

-Some baby ear infections will improve on their own in about 48-72 hours by giving the child lots of fluids, rest, and over-the-counter (OTC) pain relievers such as acetaminophen or ibuprofen.
-Ibuprofen tends to work better for ear infections because it has anti-inflammatory properties, which help to decrease the swelling in the middle ear.2
+Some ear infections in babies will improve on their own in about 48-72 hours by giving the child lots of fluids, rest, and over-the-counter (OTC) pain relievers, such as acetaminophen or ibuprofen.
+Ibuprofen tends to work better for ear infections because it has anti-inflammatory properties, which help decrease the swelling in the middle ear.2

-Always remember that no matter what, you know your child better than anyone else, including the doctors and nurses.
-If you feel something more than a cold is going on with your child, call your child’s pediatrician.
+Remember that, no matter what, you know your child better than anyone else, including the doctors and nurses.
+If you feel like something more than a cold is going on with your child, call their pediatrician or bring them in to see a doctor.

-You cannot always prevent baby ear infections.
-But there are some things that you can do to help reduce the risk factors, like the following:
+You can’t always prevent ear infections in a baby.
+But there are some things you can do to help reduce the risk factors, like the following:

-• Breastfeeding a baby for at least six months can help reduce the risk of baby ear infections by strengthening their immune system.1
+• Breastfeeding a baby for at least three months can help reduce the risk of ear infections by strengthening their immune system.1,9

 • Avoid propping up a bottle to feed your baby.
 This can lead to the liquid pooling in the back of the throat and getting into the eustachian tubes, leading to an ear infection.1

-• Smoking around babies and children has been proven to increase ear infections.
+• Avoid people smoking around babies and children, as smoke has been proven to increase ear infections.
 Secondhand or passive smoke can irritate the respiratory tract, which leads to swelling in the eustachian tubes.6

-• Washing hands frequently to prevent catching a cold or the flu and try to keep sick children away from other children.2
+• Wash your hands frequently to prevent catching a cold or the flu, and try to keep sick children away from other children.2

 The most common treatment for a baby’s ear infection is a course of antibiotics.
-These are usually prescribed for a 7-to-10-day period.
-They might feel better and eat normally again after a few days of the antibiotic.
-Still, it’s important to give your child all doses of the medication (or until it’s all gone if you run out before all doses can be given) so all the bacteria are cleared from the ear.
-Call your doctor if they aren’t feeling better after two to three days on the antibiotic.
+These are usually prescribed for a seven- to 10-day period.8 They might feel better and eat normally again after a few days of the antibiotic.
+Still, it’s important to give your child all doses of the medication so that all the bacteria are cleared from the ear.
+Call your doctor if they aren’t feeling better after two to three days on the antibiotic or if they get worse again once you stop the antibiotic.
 They may need a different antibiotic to attack the infection.1

 Follow the Doctor’s Instructions

-If your doctor gives you a follow-up appointment to re-check the ears, it’s essential to keep that appointment in case the infection is not entirely gone.
+If your doctor gives you a follow-up appointment to recheck the ears, it’s essential to keep that appointment in case the infection isn’t entirely gone.
 Also, ibuprofen (if your doctor approves it) is helpful in the first two days of the infection, especially at bedtime.
 It helps reduce the swelling in the inner ear and eustachian tubes to decrease the pain.1,2

-Anyone can get an ear infection, but it is more likely to happen in children than adults.
-Baby ear infections are a basic fact of life for most parents since five out of six children will have an ear infection before they turn three.
-According to the National Institutes for Health (NIH), there is research being done by the National Institute on Deafness and Other Communication Disorders (NIDCD) to explore ways to help improve the prevention, diagnosis, and treatment of middle ear infections.2
+Anyone can get an ear infection, but it’s more likely to happen in children than adults.
+Ear infections are a basic fact of life for most parents since 5 out of 6 children will have an ear infection before they turn 3 years old.
+According to the National Institutes for Health (NIH), there’s research being done by the National Institute on Deafness and Other Communication Disorders (NIDCD) to explore ways to help improve the prevention, diagnosis, and treatment of middle ear infections.2

 Share